Skip to main content

 Configure Automated Device Enrollment Library Item

 An Automated Device Enrollment Library Item is optional.
-It’s only needed if you want to preserve Activation Lock post-migration.
+It’s only needed if you want to preserve Activation Lock or managed apps post-migration.

 If you want to preserve Activation Lock, ensure devices migrating into Iru Endpoint have an Automated Device Enrollment Library Item included in their Blueprint.
-Enable device-based Activation Lock in the Automated Device Enrollment Library Item to ensure Activation Lock is maintained post-migration.
+Enable Activation Lock in the Automated Device Enrollment Library Item to ensure Activation Lock is maintained post-migration.
+We recommend matching the Activation Lock type (user-based vs. device-based) with your original device management service to ensure your security measures transfer seamlessly.

 User Experience